We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 Who is ERP for?

-• Finance benefits from easy-to-access metrics and time-saving automation of manual tasks (such as payables, receivables, billing, inventory management) HR can streamline data management with powerful features such as performance tracking to predict potential staffing issues
+• HR can streamline data management with powerful features such as performance tracking to predict potential staffing issues

 • Procurement teams can automate purchase requests (with customizable content to match each business’s process)

-• Project Management has a comprehensive real-time feed of data, ensuring they’re empowered to make decisions and monitor risks
+• Project management has a comprehensive real-time feed of data, ensuring they’re empowered to make decisions and monitor risks

 When should you use ERP?